 Changes are inevitable in a project.
 But, preventive actions can be taken to influence the factors that cause changes.
 For instance, a detailed scope and requirement clarification with the customer will reduce the changes that will be coming from the customer.

-Project monitoring and controlling step #5: Request changes
+Step #5: Request changes

 If there is a deviation from the planned values, then a change can be requested to meet the planned values again.